heitorsDev/uScouting-local/README.md

-#uscouting local
-electron and react app for scouting with local storage
+react app for firs tech challenge scouting using local storage